joberconde/portfolio/README.md

 # Welcome to my portfolio!

-Here you can find all coding stuff of my data analyses.
+Here you can find all codes of my data analyses.
+If you want to give a feedback or just get in touch, my e-mail is joberconde@gmail.com